-The Center for Bioethics is pleased to offer standing educational events each month.
+The Center for Bioethics is pleased to offer standing educational events.

-- Bioethics Grand Rounds is held the second Monday of each month at noon (unless otherwise specified) and focuses on an important innovative Bioethics related topic.
+- Bioethics Grand Rounds is held the virtually March-May and September-November from 2-3 p.m.
+(Eastern) (unless otherwise specified) and focuses on an important innovative Bioethics related topic.

 Please contact the Center for Bioethics at 216.444.8720 with questions regarding these events.